Reason to Retrieve: Enhancing Query Understanding through Decomposition and Interpretation: Detailed Analyses

-\heading{Out-of-domain Retrieval} Finally, we examine the generalizability of \textbf{ReDI} by evaluating it on the BEIR benchmark.
-As Table~\ref {tab:beir_results} shows, \textbf{ReDI} achieves an average nDCG@10 of 44.9 across nine tasks, surpassing Rank1-7B (40.9), MonoT5-3B (44.7), and RankLLaMA-7B (44.4). \textbf{ReDI} ranks among the top systems on multiple tasks, demonstrating strong out-of-domain generalization and confirming the effectiveness of our structured decomposition and interpretation framework for real-world retrieval beyond BRIGHT.
+\heading{Out-of-domain retrieval} Finally, we examine the generalization ability of ReDI by evaluating it on shorter queries from the BEIR benchmark.
+As is shown in Table~\ref {tab:beir_results}, ReDI with BM25 achieves an average nDCG@10 of 44.9 across nine tasks, surpassing Rank1-7B (40.9), MonoT5-3B (44.7), and RankLLaMA-7B (44.4).
+ReDI ranks among the top systems on multiple tasks, demonstrating strong out-of-domain generalization and confirming the effectiveness of our structured decomposition and interpretation model for real-world retrieval beyond BRIGHT.